Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

     ![ws name.](media/14.png)

-    **Wait for the Deployment to complete, It will take approx 30 minutes to deploy.**
+    **The Deployment will take approx 30 minutes to deploy.
+Till then continue with next step.**

 12. Now navigate to the **WVD-RG** , then go to **Overview** and open **aadds-vnet**.